-We include three-way fixed effects to all estimates, namely, fixed effects for industries ι_i , regions ρ_p and years γ_t , assuming that there might be some time-independent features that correlate with the variables.
+We include three-way fixed effects to all estimates, namely, fixed effects for industries ι_i , regions ρ_p , and time γ_t , assuming that there might be some time-independent features that correlate with the variables.
 In addition, we include three sets of control variables.
 The first set stands for regional economic and demographic differences.
-Population density (ln), the number of inhabitants per square kilo-meter per region, is included to control for urbanisation.
-GDP per capita (ln) controls for the level of economic development.
+Population density (log), the number of inhabitants per square kilometre per region, is included to control for urbanisation.
+GDP per capita (log) controls for the level of economic development.
 Education is the share of tertiary education in the population and enters the specification as a standard control of human capital.
 The second set of control variables is at the industrial-regional level.
 Business growth (percentage) is the net population growth of industries.
 Churn (percentage) is the sum of growth and death rates of industries.
 This set controls for the differences in turnovers of industries.
-Some industries may be inherently more (less) mobile that might increase (decrease) their entry or exit probability.
-Lastly, we add two more variables that can be named as geographical diversification controls.
-Industrial ubiquity (number of regions that a particular industry specialised in, RCA > 1) controls for the rarity of industries since rare industries are expected to form relatively less specialisations.
-Regional diversity (number of specialised industries, RCA > 1, in a given region) accounts for the diversity of industry mixes of regions, given that more diversified regions might be more prone to attract new specialisations.
+Some industries may be inherently more (less) mobile, which might increase (decrease) their entry or exit probability.
+Lastly, we add two more variables named geographical diversification controls.
+Industrial ubiquity (number of regions that a particular industry already specialised in, i.e., RCA > 1) controls for the rarity of industries since rare industries are expected to form relatively fewer specialisations.
+Regional diversity (number of specialised industries, i.e., RCA > 1, in a given region) accounts for the diversity of industry mixes of regions, given that more diversified regions might be more prone to attract new specialisations.
 Geographical diversification controls allow us to account for the geographical distribution patterns of industries and regions, helping to isolate the effect of skill-related co-occurrence patterns.